Southern Route of the PNT Trail Description

 The Pacific Northwest National Scenic Trail (PNT) is a high-volume thru-hiker corridor that will have a lasting and expanding impact on the ecosystems through which it passes.
 The Yaak Valley Forest Council is working to re-route the trail out of critical grizzly bear habitat, in order to protect bears, support local economies, preserve access, and maintain sustainable timber harvest.

-When Congress designated the pacific northwest trail in 2009, they also mandated that the forest service produce a management plan within two years.
-This management plan is required to determine the carrying capacity of the trail, and include public oversight.
-At this point, the forest service is eight years out of compliance with the law.
-We see this injunction as a way to get the process moving again.
+When Congress designated the Pacific Northwest Trail in 2009, Congress also mandated that the Forest Service produce a management plan within two years.
+This management plan is required to determine the carrying capacity of the trail and include public oversight.
+There are numerous reasons the Forest Service rejected this trail for 30 years, with economic costs and grizzly bear habitat concerns chief among those concerns.
+At this point, the Forest Service is nine years out of compliance with the law, and this injunction will get the process moving again.

-The Yaak Valley Forest Council is suing the federal government—specifically, the U.S. Forest Service—for the first time in our 22-year history, and as you might imagine, it’s not cheap. ***We need your help to continue this.*** We will leave no stone unturned in our efforts to protect the Yaak’s last 25 grizzlies—the rarest grizzly subpopulation in Montana, and among the rarest in North America.
+The Yaak Valley Forest Council is suing the federal government—specifically, the U.S. Forest Service—for the first time in our 23-year history.
+We need your help to continue this.
+We will leave no stone unturned in our efforts to protect the Yaak’s last 25 grizzlies—the rarest grizzly subpopulation in Montana, and among the rarest in North America.

 The Yaak Valley Forest Council wants what is best for hikers, bears, and Montana.
 That is why we are urging Congress to re-route the trail through a legislative fix.
 If you agree that the trail should be relocated to better serve hikers, wildlife, and communities, your cards, letters, and e-mails are needed!
 Use our elected officials contact page and send a short note with your thoughts.

 Be sure to send us a copy of your correspondence and contact us directly if you have any questions at email@example.com.